GrahamHewett/kodiriResourceLinks/README.md

     </Topic>
 </Section>
 ```
 `<Section>` requires two props; `id` and `name`.
 `<Topic>` requires 3 props currently; `name`, `parentId` and `index`.
 `parentId` must match the `<Section>` `id` to which it belongs.
 `index` must be 1 greater than the previous topic.
 0 based index.

 Excuse the currently horrible design and please contribute to help improve it.
 Many Thanks

 ## How to submit a pull request
 ##### Repeatable Commands
 `git push origin <yourName>Link`
 Navigate to your GitHub repository and select the <yourName>Link branch
 Click the [Pull Request] button near the top right.
 Then [New Pull Request]
 Set the base branch to the desired branch of the original repo.
 In this case the master branch of GrahamHewett/kodiriResourceLinks
 Set the compare branch to the branch where you have made changes that you want to be incorporated.
-In this case the <yourName>Link branch
+In this case the <yourName>Link branch.
 https://www.gun.io/blog/how-to-github-fork-branch-and-pull-request

 ## Goals and Aims